With Braintree's recurring billing, you can charge your customers automatically in monthly increments.

 Active subscriptions will be charged on the next billing date.
 You can get the dates from the subscription object.
 Subscriptions in a trial period are Active.

-If a payment for a subscription fails, the subscription status will change to Past Due.
-You can manually retry the charge, or you can set up logic in the Control Panel to automatically retry a declined or failed charge at specific intervals.
-Additionally, a past due subscription will be automatically retried if the payment method associated with the subscription is updated and you have proration enabled.
+If the reason for your Past Due status is a failed subscription payment, you can manually retry the charge, or you can set up logic in the Control Panel to automatically retry a declined or failed charge at specific intervals.
+Additionally, a Past Due subscription will be automatically retried if the payment method associated with the subscription is updated and you have proration enabled.
 If the retried transaction is successful and the subscription has not passed its final billing date, the status will change to Active.

 If a retried transaction is unsuccessful, the balance on the past due subscription will continue to increase every billing cycle, and we'll continue to retry the transaction each billing cycle—either indefinitely or until the number of cycles in the subscription is reached.
 If all retries are unsuccessful, the subscription’s status will remain Past Due until the subscription a) reaches the specified number of billing cycles and the status changes to Expired, or b) is canceled.